 Hi!
 My name is Aurora Gaffaf.
 I am currently in the third year of the bachelor Econometrics at the University of Amsterdam and for this year’s Econometric Game I am in charge of the acquisition.
-The game will be very challenging and an unforgettable experience.
+The game will be a very challenging and unforgettable experience.
 I can’t wait for the event to start and I wish all the participants the best of luck!

 Aurora GaffafExternal affairs

 Renée WirtjesPublic relations